gofar09/tic-tac-toe-client/README.md

 be the most difficult aspect of the project.
 We had practiced api work, some styling, and JS functions, but had never done anything nearly as complicated as the game engine.
-My primary goal for most of the project was simply to execute simply but excellently and delivery a MVP that satisfied the basic requirements due to my inexperience as a developer.
+My primary goal for most of the project was simply to execute simply but excellently and deliver an MVP that satisfied the basic requirements due to my inexperience as a developer.

 While some aspects of the engine design were less difficult than I had